boospot/boo-recipes/readme.txt

 The Following Translations are available at the moment:
 - **German (de_DE)**: Thanks to Andreas.

+= Search is not working for recipe title = you need to re-save your recipes.
+Quickest way is to "Bulk Edit" all recipes without changing anything, just select all recipes in recipes admin index and click on "Bulk Edit".
+Then click "Update" without changing anything.

 == Screenshots ==
 1. Look on the Tablet screen
 2. Settings Page